(a) The NCGAA is the body responsible for organizing NCGAA sanctioned Gaelic Games between collegiate teams in North America.

 (g) Teams are limited to one player on the field at any one time that has played at Inter-

-GAA, within the past 10 years.
+GAA, within the past 10 years and must be reported prior to tournament.

 (h) Regional units may request a deviation from eligibility rules for regional competitions.